no-go/SwappyItems/README.md

   Idea for buckets: onion-like with two SwappyItems stores.
 Use `key` as a `prio` bucket and `vector<key>` with all keys with same `prio`.
 These keys are the keys from the 2nd SwappyItems Store, where the original data items is stored.
+- split writing into files (a swap event makes some sorted file buckets) in multiple threads
+- do prefetching in `pkuh.hpp` for *next to actual min prio* Items
+- minimal spanning tree example code

 ## API basics